 At Cassiobury Court, we employ a brand of psychotherapy during rehabilitation known as Dialectical Behavioural Therapy (DBT).
-This form of psychotherapy aims to tackle emotional problems and arms patients with powerful coping strategies to fight off the urge to relapse back into their addiction once their rehabilitation programme has concluded.
+This form of psychotherapy aims to tackle emotional problems and arms clients with powerful coping strategies to fight off the urge to relapse back into their addiction once their rehabilitation programme has concluded.
 DBT is a relatively new form of therapy developed during the 1980s by Dr. Marsha Linehan at the University of Washington.
-This method of therapy was originally designed to treat patients suffering from borderline personality disorder and those holding suicidal thoughts.
+This method of therapy was originally designed to treat clients suffering from borderline personality disorder and those holding suicidal thoughts.

 How DBT works

 The word ‘dialectical’ is derived from Ancient Greek describing a method of argument for ‘resolving disagreement’ between two people holding different opinions, whilst arriving at the truth of the matter.
 The two conflicting goals this form of therapy attempts to unify is that of acceptance and change and building a ‘life worth living’.
-DBT is particularly effective at treating patients who are unwilling to change or where patients suffer from a poor self-image.
+DBT is particularly effective at treating clients who are unwilling to change or where clients suffer from a poor self-image.
 Patients are taught to tolerate and accept thoughts whilst an effort is made to change destructive thoughts and emotions over time.
-Unlike other forms of therapy, patients do not feel they are being pushed into changing their ways.
+Unlike other forms of therapy, clients do not feel they are being pushed into changing their ways.